nolanbconaway/shabadoo/readme.md

 ### Inspecting the model

 Shabadoo's model classes come with a number of model inspection methods.
-It should be easy to understsand your model's composition and with Shabadoo it is!
+It should be easy to understand your model's composition and with Shabadoo it is!

 #### Print the model formula